byllyfish/finsy/examples/hello/README.md

 To stop the demo program, type CONTROL-C.

-If you re-run `demo1.py` without stopping MiniNet, you should notice that there is no "Pipeline installed" log message.
+If you re-run `demo1.py` without stopping Mininet, you should notice that there is no "Pipeline installed" log message.
 The demo program detects that the "hello.p4" pipeline is already installed.